justin13601/AICancer/README.md

 The CNN architecture was chosen for its invariance properties [5].
 Since there is a high level of variance between images, such as differences in cell size, orientation, location, and the amount of cells per image, we require a model that can identify more complex patterns that may be present [5].

+Each CNN was trained, validated and tested using code adapted from APS360 Lab 2 [11].

 <table align="center">
 <thead>
   <tr>